astupidmoose/btcpay_taxreport-for-woocommerce/Readme.md

 If you would like add or delete fields to the report, find the `$columns =[` line in class-taxreport.php.
 Here you can copy/paste any new values you wish to add.

+## If you found this plugin useful, please consider helping pay for its development:

+This plugin was fully funded by www.Coincards.com and open sourced.

+If you like this plugin or find it useful, we would appreciate your support in pitching in for it's development: https://btcpay.stufftech.io/apps/3dXsE82sCftW24avWm4mcLvNiZ3g/crowdfund